darwin/blender-clojure/README.md

 ...
 ```

-Then in another Terminal session you can try to connect with `lein repl` and eval something:
+Then in another terminal session you can try to connect with `lein repl` and eval something:

 ```bash
 > lein repl :connect 1337